j0hanz/fme-export-widget/README.md

 - Computes planar area and displays it (Swedish locale; m²/km²)
 - Lists FME workspaces from a configured repository and loads their published parameters
 - Renders a dynamic form from workspace parameters (choices, numbers, text, booleans, files, etc.)
-- Submits an export job to FME Flow using a resilient webhook → REST fallback
+- Submits an export job to FME Flow using the Data Download webhook
 - Shows a confirmation with Job ID, email, and optional download URL

 Core flow: INITIAL → DRAWING → WORKSPACE_SELECTION → EXPORT_FORM → ORDER_RESULT.